trinodb/trino/docs/src/main/sphinx/connector/elasticsearch.rst

 .. note::

-    Elasticsearch 6.0.0 or later is required.
+    Elasticsearch (6.0.0 or later) or OpenSearch (1.1.0 or later) is required.

 Configuration
 -------------